ArnaoutLab/sentropy/README.md

 from sentropy import sentropy
 ```

-`sentropy`'s only required argument is a list-like object (e.g. a list, a numpy array) of relative frequencies `P` (or a dictionary of these, one per subset or class; see [below](#how-well-each-of-two-classes-represents-the-whole-dataset)).
+`sentropy`'s only required argument is `P`, a list-like object (e.g. a list, a numpy array) of relative frequencies (or a dictionary of these, one per subset or class; see [below](#how-well-each-of-two-classes-represents-the-whole-dataset)).

 The most important optional arguments are: